i2bc/ORFmine/README.md

 # create a directory that will host the singularity image of ORFmine (adpat the location and directory name)
 mkdir ~/orfmine

-# build a singularity image named orfmine_v0.8.7.sif that will be located in ~/orfmine (to adapt)
+# build a singularity image named orfmine_latest.sif that will be located in ~/orfmine (to adapt)
-singularity build ~orfmine/orfmine_v0.8.7.sif docker://annelopes94/orfmine:v0.8.7
+singularity build ~orfmine/orfmine_latest.sif docker://lopesi2bc/orfmine:latest
 ```

 If you have any error, it might come from a permissions problem so you should try using these commands with sudo as prefix.